This Is The First Black Woman To Direct A Super Hero Film

 Marvel’s Silver & Black tells the story of a mercenary (Silver Sable) who heads a company that hunts war criminals.
 Felicia Hardy a.k.a.
 Black Cat is a burglar with acrobatic prowess who also happens to be entangled in a love story of her own.
 The film will also follow next year’s Venom starring Tom Hardy.

 The news comes on the heels of another special moment in film.
-On Friday, the much-anticipated Wonder Woman feature film will make its debut in cinemas worldwide.
+On Friday, the much-anticipated Wonder Woman feature film will make its debut in theaters around the country.
 While preliminary reviews have been fairly good, the iconic remake got the approval of one woman, the original Wonder Woman, Lynda Carter herself.

-Not to mention, last year director Ava DuVernay also made headlines when it was announced that she was the first African-American woman to direct a film with a $100 million (£80 million) budget.
+Not to mention, last year director Ava DuVernay also made headlines when it was announced that she was the first African-American woman to direct a film with a $100 million budget.

 Glass ceiling...meet your match.